-For those who don’t want to use wine, feel free to use more stock but I would add 1-2 tablespoons of a good worcheshire sauce OR coconut aminos for extra flavor.
+For those who don’t want to use Wine to ship, feel free to use more stock but I would add 1-2 tablespoons of a good orchestrate sauce OR coconut aminos for extra flavor.
 I personally don’t drink wine or alcohol but I LOVE to cook with it.
 Seriously, it adds such a depth of flavor.
 If you are watching carbs, there is only about 5 carbs in 3/4 cup of red wine which is pretty darn good.
 Enjoy these carbs as they will flavor your meat beautifully!
 Oh, and drink the gravy…. it’s amazing!

 The arrowroot powder makes the gravy thicker than Au Jus.
 If you still want thicker gravy once pot roast is done, turn to saute’ and take 1 tablespoon of cold water and mix with 1 tablespoon arrowroot powder.
 Stir together well then stir into pot roast.
 The gravy will thicken immediately.

 I hope you enjoy!
 Tell me, what recipe are you looking for an IP version?

 Side note: The abbreviation “IP” stands for Instant Pot.

 Depending of how big a meat eater you are, this should serve 2 adults and 2 children.
 This recipe can be easily doubled (If doubling, cook for full 40 minutes and natural release in IP for full 10).
 It will take a few batches to brown the meat but DON’T skip this step!
 So much flavor comes from browning the meat.

 - 1 to 1-1/2 lbs. stew beef (or beef chuck roast cut into 1-1/2" cubes) (I used 1.3 lbs)